The Diapalante Community Education Centre …

 Corporate and small businesses

-Donations of money or goods in kind to develop new programmes or continue the Diapalante Community Education Centre’s existing projects.
+Donations of skills, equipment or money help us to develop new programmes or continue the Diapalante Community Education Centre’s existing projects.

 Donations from individuals

 Every donation, whether a regular or a single donation, helps the Diapalante Community Education Centre to continue its outreach from year to year.
-Birthday fundraisers on Facebook.
-Employer matched funding
+If you donate from your wages or participate in a sponsored event it is worth checking whether your employer offers matched funding!

 Trusts and foundations